 Halloween is right around the corner so it’s no surprise that we’re getting into the spooky spirit.
 Whether you’re a fan of ghosts and ghouls or just a little bit superstitious, you can add some ghostly fun to your walk with these 7 spooky Camino facts!

-Many also believe witches still exist in Galicia, living in disguise and mixed in with the general population.
-With Halloween, and All Saints Day just around the corner, these are 7 spooky Camino facts you should be aware of:
+Many also believe witches still exist in Galicia, living in disguise and blending in with the general population.
+With Halloween, and All Saints Day just around the corner, this is the perfect time of year to unleash your inner ghoul!

 Spooky Fact 1: The Coast of Death

 The Costa da Morte, on Galicia’s Atlantic coast, stretches from Fisterra to Malpica.
 English seamen in the XIV century frequently referred to this land as the Coast of Death, as it was known to be a black spot for shipwrecks, due to its difficult and dangerous geography.

 But even before English seamen encountered trouble along this coast, Fisterra was considered to be the end of the world and a very special place by the Romans and pagans and pre-Christian cultures.

 It was here where the sun disappeared under the sea, connecting the world of the living and the land of the dead and their spirits.
 Along the Finisterre Way, you will also find many oscillating stones (pedras de abalar), said to predict tragedies.